-At President Trump’s direction, and through the generosity of the American people, the United States has continued to demonstrate its global leadership in public health and humanitarian assistance in the face of the COVID-19 pandemic.
-The Administration is deploying the full range of U.S. resources to contain and prevent the spread of COVID-19 not just at home, but also across the globe:
+The United States has continued to demonstrate its global leadership in public health and humanitarian assistance in the face of the COVID-19 pandemic.
+The full range of U.S. resources to contain and prevent the spread of COVID-19 has been deployed not just at home, but also across the globe:

 - The United States is by far the most generous and reliable contributor to crisis response and humanitarian action through UNICEF, the World Food Program, and dozens of international organizations.
 Our leadership enables these organizations to fight disease and ultimately, protect Americans.

 - Americans don’t just provide aid through government means.
 We have helped populations affected by the COVID-19 pandemic around the world through the generosity of private businesses, nonprofit groups, and faith-based organizations.